Home Compare DTE.DE vs ENTG

 Deutsche Telekom vs Entegris: Which Stock Looks Stronger in 2026?

-Deutsche Telekom holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+Deutsche Telekom holds the cleaner structural position, with the lead spread across valuation and profitability.
 Entegris does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Entegris carries the stronger setup — intact trend against Deutsche Telekom's broken trend.
 That leaves a split case: the structural lead stays with Deutsche Telekom, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DTE.DE: STOXX 600, ENTG: Russell 1000).
+Peer scores are normalised within each company's primary universe (DTE.DE: DAX 40, ENTG: Russell 1000).

 Trajectory Similarity